Billy Graham: Views on homosexuality

 Graham regarded homosexuality as a sin, and in 1974 described it as "a sinister form of perversion".
 In 1993, he said that he thought AIDS might be a "judgment" from God, but two weeks later he retracted the remark, saying: "I don't believe that, and I don't know why I said it."
 Graham opposed same-sex marriage, stating that "I believe the home and marriage is the foundation of our society and must be protected."
 Graham's obituary noted that his stated position was that he did not want to talk about homosexuality as a political issue.
 Corky Siemaszko, writing for NBC News, noted that after the 1993 incident, Graham "largely steered clear of the subject".
-However, Graham appeared to take a more tolerant approach to the issue of homosexuality when he appeared on the May 2, 1997, episode of 20/20, stating "I think that the Bible teaches that homosexuality is a sin, but the Bible also teaches that pride is a sin, jealously is a sin, and hate is a sin, evil thoughts are a sin, and so I don't think that homosexuality should be chosen as the overwhelming sin that we are doing today."
+However, Graham appeared to take a more tolerant approach to the issue of homosexuality when he appeared on the May 2, 1997, episode of 20/20, stating: "I think that the Bible teaches that homosexuality is a sin, but the Bible also teaches that pride is a sin, jealousy is a sin, and hate is a sin, evil thoughts are a sin, and so I don't think that homosexuality should be chosen as the overwhelming sin that we are doing today."

 In 2012, Graham and his son, Franklin, publicly endorsed North Carolina Amendment 1, a measure to ban same-sex marriage in the state.
 They both condemned President Obama's public declaration of support for same-sex marriage later that year.

+Views on popular culture

+During a Tonight Show appearance in 1973, Graham regarded motion pictures and, above all, violence in the popular culture to be the biggest threats to society.
+Though also critical of promiscuous content in the popular culture, Graham nevertheless also suggested that it was actually not representational of the general population.
+He further suggested that films should be more like Walt Disney Pictures films and The Sound of Music.
+With regards to television, however, Graham's criticism was less extreme, stating that television "could be used for good, or it could be used for bad," and also suggested that while atheists were going to Hell, they were actually "in a sense already in Hell".